 Caló des Moro

 Caló des Moro, about six kilometres from the town of Santany, used to be one of Mallorca’s best kept secret beaches.
 Unfortunately the word has spread, and it can now be difficult to find a place to put your towel down in peak season.
 That said, it’s still worth it.

 Getting here involves a small hike down to the beach, but it is neither long nor hard.
-However, we recommend to pack light and wear water shoes.
+However, we recommend to pack light and wear water shoes, like our favorite travel shoes, the Tropic Feel runners.
 Last time we were there it was possible to drive all the way to the beach, but the Town Hall has since opened a parking lot at the entrance to Cala Llombards to avoid traffic congestion.
 Off of the main road, a small steep dirt path will lead you down to the beach.
 First you will arrive to Cala S’Almunia, another lovely beach, but without sand.
 From there follow the path to the fishermen’s area where you will get to the access of Caló d’es Moro.

 At only 40 metres, the beach is small.
 The sea stretches out between sheer cliffs covered by more pines and bushes, as is typical in this part of the island.
 The water is turquoise blue and the clearest you will ever see, so perfect for swimming or snorkelling.
 Though the water is normally calm, when we visited last time, the sun bathing area was completely covered by water, as the force of the sea currents swept over it.
 However, we could still enjoy our day exploring the surrounding area and enjoying some shadow in the small cave with an Antelope Canyon look.